leon-v/ESP8266-MQTT-Auto-Light-Sleep/README.md

 The interrupt is triggered by a discharging capacitor on GPIO14.
 After a lot of testing with various ways to trigger the wake, including using my scope/sig-gen to test many different signals, The best results by far were by using a capacitor on GPIO14.
-You can't just put the cap directly on GPIO14, there must be a resistor in between.
-RC filter style.

-I am using a 10Kohm resistor on GPIO14, through a 4.7uF capacitor to ground.
+I have a 10uF capacitor on GPIO14 to ground.
 With a 1Mohm across it to discharge the capacitor.
-^ this needs revising.
-Likely wrong

-The IC will crash if it gets a current surge on GPIO14, so don't go below 10K attached to it.
-The IC will crash due to many many finer details that i should have ironed out.
+Wake time is about 10 seconds between.

+The IC crashes easily if you do not have adequate decoupling.
 Other resistor & capacitor values can be changed to get your timing right.
-Charge delay can be adjusted in software to modify sleep time.
+Capacitor charge delay can be adjusted in software to modify sleep time.
 I found that a 5 second delay is OK.
 The delay should only affect the amount.
 MQTT is brilliant at getting packets back and forth, so time could be increased significantly for extra battery life.